bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 ![f](https://imgur.com/4iNb9M3.png)

+Just be careful you return the inner functions `function definition`, do not attempt to call it here.

 ## Scoping Arguments

 Whenever a function receives an argument, **just consider it to be an automatically declared variable**.
 Using this logic, closures will not only scope variables from the parent scope, but arguments as well.
 As alluded to earlier.